Home ownership: Bank of Mum and Dad is bigger than Kiwibank

 Some 87 per cent of parents were happy to help out, Rasmussen said - because they recognised that buying a first home was not as easy as it was 20 years ago.

-Consumer found that two-thirds of parents dipped into their own savings to help their children with a home deposit. some 17 per cent had to cut back on their own spending, and 16 per cent used part of their inheritance from their own parents.
+Consumer found that two-thirds of parents dipped into their own savings to help their children with a home deposit.
+Some 17 per cent had to cut back on their own spending, and 16 per cent used part of their inheritance from their own parents.

 The research also found other ways of helping out.

-Some 25 per cent acted as a guarantor, 11 per cent assisted with mortgage repayments and 11 per cent helping out with mortgage repayments.
+Some 25 per cent acted as a guarantor, 11 per cent assisted with mortgage repayments and the same number bought a property in partnership with a child.

 Eight per cent of children receiving assistance were lucky enough for their parents to buy a property for them.